 One Building To 20 Parcels Changing Hands

-The original intent originated with one building on Main Street, and resulted in 20 parcels sold to the new owners, who also recently purchased the River Winds Gallery building in a separate sale (not the business, but the building).
-The Daniel Aubry property sale consisted of business storefronts where Mountain Tops and Miss Vickie's Music are located, residential apartments and houses with Section 8 classification, and empty lots.
+The intent originated with the purchase of one building on Main Street, and resulted in 20 parcels being sold to the new owners, who also recently purchased the River Winds Gallery building (not the business, but the building that houses it) in a separate sale.
+The Daniel Aubry property sale consisted of business storefronts where Mountain Tops and Miss Vickie's Music are located, residential apartments and houses with Section 8 classification, as well as several empty lots.
 Sixteen of those parcels are on or are adjoining Main Street.
 Says Daniel: "The deal grew like Topsy.
 It is possibly one of the largest real estate deals involving simultaneous property ever done in Beacon.”

 Dual Representation & A Business Lesson

 This real estate deal is a unique one, in that Daniel Aubry represented both the buyer and the seller.
 How does one ensure fairness, you ask?
 "It was a very organic process," recalls Daniel.
 "Both parties need to feel that you are representing their best interest.
 For that, you need to be very clear what the needs and the expectations are of each part of the deal.
 Because the Piccones were a client before, they had some trust already."